jgreely/yomitori/README.md

 -----

 * ytmakedict: convert JMdict and JMnedict into a simple SQLite database
+* ab2yt: strip out Aozora Bunko markup and optionally save the original ruby to a file, marking the ones that are normal dictionary words.
+  Attempts to guess input encoding, which can be overridden on the command line.
+Currently pretty basic, ignoring ［＃...］ markup.
 * ytgloss: add readings and English definitions to a UTF8-encoded text file
 * ytknown: strip out definitions and readings for words the user knows
 * ytruby: convert the embedded readings into proper furigana by stripping